 Bikram Samwat (Bikram Sambat, Devanagari script: बिक्रमसंवत, abbreviated “B.S.”) is a calendar established by the Indian emperor Vikramaditya.
 It is the official calendar of Nepal.
 In addition to Bikram Sangwat, Nepal also uses the Gregorian, Nivari, and Nepal Sambat calenders.

 It is based on the solar calendar of ancient Hindu traditions.
 The Bikram Sambat calendar is 56.7 years ahead of the solar (Gregorian) calendar (by counting).
 For instance, the year 2056 starts in AD1999 and ends in A.D.
 2000.
-The calendar begins on the first day of Baisakh (month), which is usually April 13 or 14 of the Gregorian calendars.
+The calendar begins on the first day of Baisakh (month), which is usually April 13 or 14 of the Gregorian calendar.

 The basic conversion formula – Nepali date and time: